E-Albert/Da-Team-Profile-Generator/README.md

 This project uses node to display questions in the terminal.
 You will be prompted with questions about employees you would like to enter.
 After, a webpage is generated for you with all the information that was inputted by the user.

+Enter `npm i` in the command line interface to install all the necessary packages to make the generator run.
+Then enter `node index.js` to start.

 Here is a link that will show you how the team profile generator functions.

 [Tutorial](https://drive.google.com/file/d/1Xnp6dmwHXeLb1XYypS9IYLxOhPTQKY8k/view?usp=sharing)